SuperNEMO-DBD/homebrew-cadfael/README.md

 potential conflicts caused by version reverts or merges from Homebrew to Linuxbrew as the merge commit may not show as the one where the version changed.

+## ``brew-cadfael-bootstrap-toolchain.rb``
+Installs needed and recommended compiler/development tools:

+- Linux Only
+  - GCC 4.9
+  - patchelf
+- All Platforms
+  - python
+  - cmake
+  - ninja
+  - git-flow-avh

+GCC is only installed if the system does not provide GCC 4.9 or better.
+GCC in this tap is supplied as a versioned formulae to allow easier future upgrades, and the system compiler is preferred if possible to give the simplest integration.

+This command is used instead of a formula as Homebrew doesn't directly support "dependency only" formulae, and we also want precise control over the installation order.